UmarBalak/UmarBalak/README.md

-# 💫 About Me

-🔭 **Currently Working On:**
+## Hi 👋, I'm Umar Balak
+**A passionate AI/ML developer who loves diving deep into neural networks and building models from scratch.
+I’m not just about algorithms—I’m about understanding each layer, each step, and each function.
+I’m a huge fan of TensorFlow, Python, open-source, and creating innovative solutions 🔍.**

-Developing 'AdaptFL,' a federated learning framework with a focus on privacy and data diversity, leveraging synthetic data in the CARLA simulation environment.
+🔭 I’m currently working on **'AdaptFL,' a federated learning framework** focused on privacy and data diversity, using synthetic data in the CARLA simulation environment.

-👯 **Looking to Collaborate On:**
+🌱 I’m currently learning advanced methods in privacy-preserving AI, data heterogeneity, and real-time training visualization.

-Advanced machine learning projects, particularly in deep learning, neural networks, and federated learning.
+👯 I’m looking to collaborate on cutting-edge machine learning projects, particularly those involving deep learning, neural networks, and federated learning.

-🤝 **Seeking Help With:**
-Gathering diverse synthetic data to simulate various scenarios in federated learning environments.

-🌱 **Currently Learning:**
-Exploring cutting-edge techniques in privacy-preserving AI, managing data heterogeneity, and real-time training visualization.

-💬 **Ask Me About:**
-Convolutional neural networks, federated learning, or how to architect and implement AI systems from scratch.
+💬 Ask me about Convolutional neural networks, federated learning, or how to architect and implement AI systems from scratch.

-⚡ **Fun Fact:**
-I developed an AI-driven proctoring system that secured 1st place at the Quasar 2.0 Hackathon.
+📫 How to reach me: umarbalak35@gmail.com